MEET US.

 Edgar Damatian is an Armenian-American actor and producer, and a proud member of SAG-AFTRA.
 Born in Hollywood, California and raised in Boston, Massachusetts, he works across film, television, commercials and theater.
 A graduate of the University of Massachusetts with a B.F.A. in Acting, Edgar has trained extensively in both drama and comedy, developing a versatile range that carries through his work on screen and stage.

-Yvette M Amirian | ACE
+Yvette M. Amirian | ACE

 Co-Founder/Creative Executive

-Yvette M. Amirian is an award-nominated Armenian-American film and television editor, writer, and producer.
-A proud graduate of USC’s School of Cinematic Arts, Yvette has taught as an adjunct professor at her alma mater, educating future generations of aspiring filmmakers for over a decade.
+Yvette M. Amirian is an award-nominated film and television editor, writer, and producer.
+A proud graduate and adjunct professor of USC’s School of Cinematic Arts, she was the first Armenian woman invited to join the prestigious American Cinema Editors (ACE).

 Arman Aloyan | SCL